stanford-esrg/gps/README.md

 ## GPS Computational Requirements

-To scan the predicted services, GPS relies on existing Internet scanners such as [LZR](https://github.com/stanford-esrg/lzr).
-To compute predictions, this implementation of GPS uses Google [BigQuery](http://bigquery.cloud.google.com).

 To run GPS, you need the following capabilities:
 - Python v3
 - Access to Google [BigQuery](http://bigquery.cloud.google.com) and the [google cloud command line](https://cloud.google.com/sdk/docs/install).